The Greater Copenhagen Light Rail will have 29 stations over 28 kilometres

 - 13-14 million passengers are expected to use the Greater Copenhagen Light Rail on an annual basis.
-For comparison, the "Kystbanen" (coastal line between Copenhagen and Elsinore) had more than 10 million passengers in 2011.
+For comparison, the "Kystbanen" (coastal line between Copenhagen and Elsinore) had around 9 million passengers in 2016.

 - 4,000 daily individual journeys are expected to be made using the Greater Copenhagen Light Rail, rather than private vehicles, once the Light Rail opens.

 - Each passenger is expected to travel an average of 5.5 km on one Light Rail journey.